Hare-um Scare-um: Plot

-The rabbit setting a trap for the hunter's dog.

-A man (named as John Sourpuss in the copyright synopsis) reads a newspaper article stating that meat prices have soared and the consumers are sore.
+John Sourpuss reads a newspaper article stating that meat prices have soared and the consumers are sore.
 Enraged, he declares that he will hunt his own meat to get back at the government for the price inflation.
-He takes his dog with him, revealing he is going hunting for rabbits.

-In the woods, a rabbit leads the dog into a hollow log and pushes the log down a hill, where it smashes into a tree.
-Meanwhile, the hunter sees several rabbits hopping over a hill.
+He takes his dog with him to hunt a rabbit.
+A rabbit stamps fake tracks to lead the dog into a hollow log and pushes the log down a hill, where it smashes into a tree.
+Meanwhile, John sees several rabbits hopping over a hill.
 He fires his gun several times and runs to where the rabbits were.
 When he gets there, he finds two spinning wheels with pictures of rabbits on them, giving the perception of moving rabbits.

-He then sees the rabbit sleeping.
-The hunter starts pouring salt on the rabbit's tail.
+John then sees the rabbit sleeping.
+He starts pouring salt on the rabbit's tail.
 The rabbit quickly gets up and holds a stick of celery under the stream of salt.
-The rabbit then runs into a cave, and the hunter runs after him.
-Before he reaches the cave, a pair of elevator doors closes, which the hunter runs into.
+The rabbit then runs into a cave, and John runs after him.
+Before he reaches the cave, a pair of elevator doors closes, which John runs into.

-The rabbit then dresses as a female dog, successfully seducing the hunter's dog.
+The rabbit then dresses as a female dog, successfully seducing John's dog.
 When the dog finally realizes he's with the rabbit rather than another dog, he resumes his chase.
 The rabbit then pretends he's a policeman, citing the dog for numerous crimes (speeding, running on the wrong side of the street, intoxicated "driving", etc.).

-After confusing the dog and running away, the rabbit begins singing a song about how crazy he is.
-When he finishes his song, he turns to find the hunter with his gun aimed at him.
+After confusing the dog and running away, the rabbit begins singing a song about how crazy he is, while tearing a poster advertising the Looney Tunes series with Porky Pig on it.
+When he finishes his song, he turns to find John with his gun aimed at him.
 The rabbit, trying to gain sympathy, begs for his life, explaining how poor and sick he is.
-The hunter begins crying, feeling sorry for the rabbit.
-Despite this, the rabbit shocks the hunter with a joy buzzer.
-The hunter then shouts that he can whip the rabbit and his whole family.
-Suddenly, a large group of rabbits surround the hunter, looking for a fight.
-The rabbits attack the hunter in a cartoon smoke cloud and then run away.
-The smoke clears up to show the hunter disheveled.
-The rabbit returns to give the hunter his busted rifle saying "You oughtta get that fixed.
+John begins crying, feeling sorry for the rabbit.
+Despite this, the rabbit shocks John with a joy buzzer.
+John then shouts that he can whip the rabbit and his whole family.
+Suddenly, a large group of rabbits surround John, looking for a fight.
+The rabbits attack John in a cartoon smoke cloud and then run away.
+The smoke clears up to show John disheveled.
+The rabbit returns to give John his busted rifle saying "You oughtta get that fixed.
 Somebody's liable to get hurt."
-He then returns to his looney self, bouncing on his head like a pogo stick down the road.
-The hunter becomes enraged, but then does the same thing the rabbit does (see "Notes" below for alternate ending).
+The rabbit then returns to his loony self, bouncing on his head like a pogo stick down the road.
+John becomes enraged, but then leaves the scene in the same manner as the rabbit.